 |5.||Are there exceptions to being included?|

 Yes.
 Some people are excluded from the Settlement Class by definition.
 Excluded from the Settlement Class are: (i) the Defendants; (ii) members of the immediate families of the Individual Defendants; (iii) Ubiquiti’s and the Underwriter Defendants’ subsidiaries and affiliates; (iv) the officers and directors of Ubiquiti; (v) any entity in which any Defendant has a controlling interest (but in the case of the Underwriter Defendants, only such entities that they have a majority interest in); and (vi) the legal representatives, heirs, successors and assigns of any such excluded person or entity.

-Also excluded from the Settlement Class is anyone who submits a valid and timely request for exclusion from the Settlement Class, in accordance with the procedures set forth in Question 10 below.
+Also excluded from the Settlement Class is anyone who submitted a valid and timely request for exclusion from the Settlement Class.
+The deadline to exclude yourself from the Settlement Class was November 27, 2017.